What Date is 5 Business Days From Today?

 Why 5 Business Days Is a Standard Window

 Five business days is the default one-workweek promise in many industries.
-It appears constantly in banking, HR, shipping, and service-level communication.
+It appears constantly in weekday processing, team, shipping, and service-level communication.

 People search it because "five business days" sounds simple, but the actual future date depends heavily on which weekday you start from.